-It is recognised that polyethylene fittings are capable of handling short-term stresses greater than the long-term loads upon which they are designed.
+It has long been recognised that polyethylene pipes are capable of handling short-term stresses far greater than the long-term loads upon which they are designed.
 However, this characteristic feature has, to date, not been utilised in design in Australia.
-Previous design recommendations have advised that the peak pressure should not exceed the nominal working pressure of the fittings.
+Previous design recommendations have advised that the peak pressure should not exceed the nominal working pressure of the pipe.